lexnederbragt/INF-BIOx121/Assembly/practicals/02_Assembly_using_velvet.md

 **Advanced tip:** You can also use VelvetOptimiser to automate this process of selecting appropriate *k*-mer values.
 VelvetOptimizer is included with the Velvet installation.

+FROM NOW ON: keep track of the values that velvet reports on your own!

 Now run `velveth` and `velvetg` for the kmer size determined by the whole class.
 Use this kmer from now on!